Golden–Kilfeacle GAA

 Golden–Kilfeacle GAA club is located in the parish of Golden, five miles from Cashel in County Tipperary, Ireland.
 The club plays hurling and Gaelic football and is one of the few clubs in West Tipperary to win both the West Tipperary Senior Hurling and Football Championships.
 The club was known in the past as the Golden Fontenoys, named in memory of the Franco-Irish army soldiers who took the field at the Battle of Fontenoy in 1745.
 Inter-county player William "Bill" O'Donnell played with the Fontenoys in the 1930s.
 He later transferred to Éire Óg Annacarty, where he was headmaster of the school in Annacarty.
 O'Donnell was a member of the Tipperary team that won the All-Ireland Senior Hurling Championship in 1937 when the final was played in Killarney.

-Other inter-county players include Joe Fogarty in the 1960s, Ned O'Donnell in the 1970s, John Looby who was a minor of inter-county fame in the same decade and in more recent times.
+Other inter-county players include Joe Fogarty in the 1960s, Ned O'Donnell in the 1970s, John Looby who was a minor of inter-county fame in the same decade.
+In more recent times, Shane O' Connell played Senior football for Tipperary many years, as well as Josh Keane who was a dual star for Tipperary, where he played U21 hurling and Senior football in the same year.
+Jack Leamy also made his debut with the Tipperary senior hurlers in 2026 in a National Hurling League game against Galway.
+Many players in recent years have represented Tipperary underage at minor and U20 level in both codes, such as Niall Heffernan, Ben Currivan, Eanna Ormond, Ciaran Byrne, Eoin Marnane, Charlie Hall, Sam Hall, James Finn and Jack Donnelly.
+Ben Currivan captained Tipperary to a U20 Munster Final Hurling success in 2024.
+Niall Heffernan started wing back in an U20 All Ireland Final win over Cork in 2019.

-The club's most successful hurling team was that of a period in the late 1960s and early 1970s when the West Tipperary Divisional Senior hurling Championship was won after 35 years of not winning.
-The first victory was recorded in 1969, and again in 1972, which was the last occasion the club took the laurels.
-A football resurgence took hold in the 1980s and 1990s when in a ten-year period, four Divisional Senior Football Championships were won by the club, and a fifth was won jointly with Rockwell Rovers under the name of Golden-Rockwell.